sifrr/sifrr/README.md

 `sifrr-api`, `sifrr-seo` can be used independently. `sifrr-cli` has functionalities which can be used with sequelize projects, `sifrr-api` projects and `sifrr-dom` projects.

+## Usage

+All the packages can be used with requireJS (node's `require` syntax) and module syntax (`import`) Browser packages have standalone distribution as well, which can be used directly in browser.

 #### Packages that have tests have a working example of that package in `test/public` folder

 ## Node support